How to Plan an Incredible Family Trip to Japan in 2023/2024. Learn more.

 6) Takayama and Shirakawa-go: Rural Countryside

-After exploring Takayama, many visitors like to go to Shirakawa-go to see its near-perfectly preserved Old Town, still looking just as it did during the Edo period.
-The Old Town is famous for its traditional gassho-zukuri farmhouses, some of which are more than 250 years old.
+After exploring Takayama, many visitors like to go to Shirakawa-go to see its near-perfectly preserved Old Town.
+It is famous for its traditional gassho-zukuri farmhouses, some of which are more than 250 years old.
+In the winter months from January to February, the farmhouses are illuminated at night, creating a charming and attractive wintry lighting scene that draws in lots of travelers.

 7) Kanazawa: Ancient City During the Edo Period